ironhack-labs/lab-passport-roles/README.md

 ## Iteration #2: Allow logged users to see other user's profiles

+Our users want to check other user's profiles.

+**Tasks:**

-For this you will need a `/users` endpoint listing all current users from the plaform, including a link to the `/users/:id` endpoint on each user.
-This will render a nice profile page with the `id` matching user info.
+- Create a `/users` endpoint listing all current users from the plaform.
+- Include one `/users/:id` link per user on the list, to render a nice profile page with the info from the `id` matching user.

-Remember: only logged users would have access to these URLs.
+- Prevent access to these routes for any non logged visitor.